 Recovery

-Recovery from a fat transfer breast augmentation will include recovery from the liposuction in addition to the augmentation.
+Recovery from a fat transfer breast augmentation will typically include recovery from the liposuction in addition to the augmentation.

 Cost

-Financing a Fat Transfer Breast Augmentation With the CareCredit Credit Card
+Financing a Fat Transfer Breast Augmentation with the CareCredit Credit Card

 Ready to revitalize your appearance and boost your confidence?
 The CareCredit credit card makes it easy to pay for fat transfer breast augmentation and related expenses not covered by health insurance.** Use our Acceptance Locator to find a doctor or cosmetic surgeon near you that accepts CareCredit so you can stop dreaming and start living your best life.
 Continue your wellness journey by downloading the CareCredit Mobile App to manage your CareCredit account, find a provider on the go and easily access the Well U blog for more great articles, podcasts and videos.